brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-18.md

-Harry watched Jane Canis as she appeared and disappeared with mysterious bundles in and out of the third alter pit, her once curious brown eyes now distant under the weight of the goddess' possession*.
+Harry watched Jane Canis as she appeared and disappeared with mysterious bundles in and out of the third alter pit, her once curious brown eyes now distant under the weight of the goddess' possession\[^100-1].
 A short distance away, her father, Stephen, watched on with all the grief and frustration of a man who has lost his child to death, and for now that might as well be the case.
 He could no longer touch his own daughter, not laugh with her, or reprimand